Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Library of Congress

-Letter to Edward EverettThe day before he wrote this letter, President Abraham Lincoln and Edward Everett shared the speakers' platform with Edward Everett, who gave the principal oration at the dedication of the soldiers' cemetery in Gettysburg, Pennsylvania.
+Letter to Edward EverettThe day before he wrote this letter, President Abraham Lincoln shared the speakers' platform with Edward Everett, who gave the principal oration at the dedication of the soldiers' cemetery in Gettysburg, Pennsylvania.
 Lincoln was responding to Everett's note which praised him for the "eloquent simplicity & appropriateness" of his remarks.
 Everett said, "I should be glad, if I could flatter myself that I came as near to the central idea of the occasion, in two hours, as you did in two minutes."

 It's ironic that the length of these two speeches has been so much discussed, because the Gettysburg Address is one of Lincoln's shortest efforts.
 Prior to his presidency, his political speeches often lasted two to three hours, yet he managed to retain the attention of his listeners.
-For example, the reporter covering his speech in Dover, New Hampshire, on March 2, 1860, said, "Mr. Lincoln spoke nearly two hours and we believe he would have held his audience had he spoken all night."
+For example, the reporter covering his speech in Dover, New Hampshire, on March 2, 1860, wrote, "Mr. Lincoln spoke nearly two hours and we believe he would have held his audience had he spoken all night."

 November 20, 1863